Maryland Route 282: Route description

 MD 282 begins at the intersection of Crystal Beach Road and White Crystal Beach Road in Crystal Beach near the Elk River.
 The state highway starts heading north but curves southeast as two-lane undivided Crystal Beach Road along Pearce Neck.
-MD 282 curves south and passes St. Stephen's Episcopal Church while being paralleled by Old Crystal Beach Road.
+MD 282 curves south and passes southwest of St. Stephen's Episcopal Church while being paralleled by Old Crystal Beach Road.
 In Earleville, MD 282 makes a sweeping curve to the east, passing the intersection of Grove Neck Road, which leads to the historic estates Rose Hill and Mount Harmon.
 The state highway continues east to the town of Cecilton, within which the highway follows Main Street and intersects MD 213 (Bohemia Avenue).
 MD 282 leaves Cecilton along Cecilton Warwick Road.
 The Cecilton area is home to a small Amish settlement.
-After the intersection with Sassafras Road, MD 282 heads northeast through the village of Warwick and intersects Church Road, which leads to St. Francis Xavier Church.
+After the intersection with Sassafras Road, MD 282 heads northeast through the village of Warwick and intersects Church Road, which leads northwest to St. Francis Xavier Church.
 At the east end of Warwick, the highway reaches its eastern terminus at the Delaware state line.
 The highway continues east as DE 299 (Warwick Road) toward the town of Middletown.